1999 (Prince album)

-1999 is the fifth studio album by American recording artist Prince, released on October 27, 1982, by Warner Bros.
+1999 is the fifth studio album by the American singer-songwriter and musician Prince, released on October 27, 1982, by Warner Bros.
 Records.
-It became his first album to be recorded with his band the Revolution.
+It was his first album to be recorded with his band the Revolution.
 1999's critical and commercial success propelled Prince to a place in the public psyche and marked the beginning of two years of heightened fame via his following releases.